Dad (TV series): Reception

-The show received less critical acclaim than the similar BBC family sitcom 2point4 Children, also written by Andrew Marshall.
+The show was less critically acclaimed than Marshall's earlier BBC sitcom 2point4 Children.

 Cancellation

 During the second series, writer Andrew Marshall was convinced the show would go to a third series.
-Kevin McNally also believed they'd be doing the show for quite a while.
-However, after 13 episodes, and despite going from strength to strength, Dad ended with a 1999 Christmas special.
-McNally commented that the show got 'somehow lost', and its cancellation was to do with a regime change at the BBC.
-George Cole believed the show's cancellation was down to focus groups that began to decide what TV shows should be axed.
+Kevin McNally also believed they would be doing the show for quite a while.
+However, after 13 episodes, Dad ended with a 1999 Christmas special.
+McNally commented that the show got "somehow lost", and attributed its cancellation to a regime change at the BBC.
+George Cole believed the show's cancellation was down to focus groups that had begun to influence decisions about which television programmes should be axed.

 Home release

-Both series one and two are available on DVD in Australia; they were released by 'Madman'.
-Both DVDs come with special features, one of which is an audio commentary from George Cole and Kevin McNally who discuss the show; it hasn't been released in the United States or UK, and it also isn't repeated on TV in these two countries.
+Both series of Dad were released on DVD in Australia, with Madman Entertainment issuing Dad – The Complete First Series in 2011 and Series 2 later that year.
+The series has subsequently been repeated on U&Gold in the UK.

 The show is streamed via tubi.

 Trivia

 The estate agent named on the 'for sale' signs in the first episode of series 2 are called 'Renwick'; a nod to Andrew Marshall's ex-writing partner, David Renwick.